• Home

 Wayne Shirk, 2010, early employee at Nintendo of America

-Ken Siders, 2017, programmer on several Atari games
+Ken Siders, 2017, programmer on several retro Atari 7800 games

 Lon Simmons, 2015, Hall of Fame Baseball announcer who did play by play on Old Time Baseball